artefactual/atom-docs/user-manual/add-edit-content/functions.rst

 it may fall under the jurisdiction of many different divisions or other higher-level organizational units throughout its existence.
-To ensure more accurate records management over time, many organizations have applied a system of functional classication, which is based on the analysis of functions and activities of an organization, and the transactions which consitute these activities.
+To ensure more accurate records management over time, many organizations have applied a system of functional classification, which is based on the analysis of functions and activities of an organization, and the transactions which constitute these activities.

 In 2007, recognizing the value that this approach could have for